The Magnificent Seven: Remake

 The Magnificent Seven, a remake of the film with the same title, was released in 2016, directed by Antoine Fuqua and starring Denzel Washington, Chris Pratt, Ethan Hawke, Vincent D'Onofrio, Lee Byung-hun, Manuel Garcia-Rulfo, Martin Sensmeier and Peter Sarsgaard.

-On April 14, 2023, it was announced that MGM is rebooting many of its film franchises, including a TV adaptation of The Magnificent Seven.
+As of 2023, MGM has begun considering rebooting many of its film franchises, including a TV adaptation of The Magnificent Seven.